Table of Contents[Hide][Show]

 Even so-called “natural” makeup products could be fooling you.
 They may not actually be as natural as you’d hoped.

 Dare you enter the dark world of the beauty industry?
 Your “beauty” cabinet could be costing you far more than the dollars you spent.

 Our problem starts with the labels on these products.
-Did you know the FDA only has three sections on the regulation of production and sale of cosmetics?
+Did you know the FDA only has three sections of regulation on the production and sale of cosmetics?

-This means there’s very little control over what is allowed to be printed on your shampoo, body wash, or your favorite lipstick, nail polish, or eyeshadow.
+This means there’s very little control over what is allowed to be printed on your favorite lipstick, nail polish, concealer, bronzer, eyeliner, highlighter, or eyeshadow.
 But what they do list is usually made up of unpronounceable ingredients.